mendix/docs/content/refguide/native-template.md

 #### 5.2.1 iOS icons

-The icons configuration needs to be defined in a versioned json formatted config file *assets/icons/ios.json*.
+The icons' configuration needs to be defined in a versioned json formatted config file under *assets/icons/ios.json*.

+The actual asset files defined under filename are expected to be available next to the config file.

 The version is used for backwards compatibility purposes to allow the mobile toolkit to upgrade the configuration to newer version, and is required.
 For now the config is on version 1.